mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/application-logic/common-elements/activities/client-activities/show-message.md

 ### 2.3 Parameters

 For each parameter in the template you define a microflow expression of which the value will be inserted at the position of the parameter.
-Parameters need to be entered using [expressions](expressions) resulting in a string.
+Parameters need to be entered using [expressions](/refguide7/expressions/) resulting in a string.

-{{% alert type="success" %}}
+{{% alert color="success" %}}

 With parameters you can customize your message with data specific to the situation.
 For example, the message "An e-mail has been sent to customer {1}." with parameter `$customer/FullName` will show the full name of the customer to whom an e-mail has been sent.